Home Exams IT Certifications SF PD1

 What is the passing score for the SF PD1?

-The passing score for the SF PD1 is 65% (39/60), as set by Salesforce.
+The passing score for the SF PD1 is Not published by Salesforce (scaled score; commonly reported as about 65%), as set by Salesforce.
 Scoring methodology and passing standards may be updated periodically.
 Always verify current requirements with the governing body.

 How much does the SF PD1 exam cost?